Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Wightman function

-In addition, we also impose that the solution of the modified Klein-Gordon equation above satisfies the Robin boundary condition on the circle with radius $a$:
+In addition, we impose that the solutions of the modified Klein-Gordon equation satisfy the Robin boundary condition on a circle of radius $a$:

-Consequently, all results in what follows will depend on the ratio between the coefficients in this boundary condition.
-However, to keep the transition to Dirichlet ($B=0$), and Neumann ($A=0$) cases transparent, we use the more general form (\ref{Dirbc}).
+Hence, all results presented below depend on the ratio between the coefficients appearing in this boundary condition.
+However, in order to keep the transition to the Dirichlet ($B=0$) and Neumann ($A=0$) cases transparent, we employ the more general condition (\ref{Dirbc}).